 Do humans use the same representational system of formidability?

 What if you are attacked by an average looking nerd?
-Of course his formidability is close to zero, and most likely you’d stand your ground.
+Of course, his formidability is close to zero, and most likely you’d stand your ground.
 But what if you are attacked by one hundred of them?
 Are you going to engage them all, or just high tail it before it’s too late?
 What if the attacking nerd is alone, but he carries a gun?

 So although humans have a much more complex social environment and more complex behaviors, we still judge formidability through the same shorthand of height and muscularity, just like our cousins the chimps and gorillas.
-Of course it makes sense from a natural selection point of view.
-In a confrontational situation there is no time for the brain to sort out all the factors that go into a final assessment whether to fight or to flee.
+Of course, it makes sense from a natural selection point of view.
+In a confrontational situation, there is no time for the brain to sort out all the factors that go into a final assessment whether to fight or to flee.
 It needs a shorthand that will allow it to make this judgment.

-So why do men like guns?
+So why do “real men” like guns?

 I remember watching a film clip of the Christian supremacist Hutaree militia training in the woods in Michigan.
 There they were: bespectacled, paunchy, looking for all intents and purposes like your family accountant or your supermarket bagger, except that they wore fatigues and carried awesome guns that your local police could not possibly afford.

 Size and strength are well known to confer advantages in any society, including ours.
 Tall men are more likely to succeed in the corporate world, reaching higher management positions and garnering higher salaries.
 And just look at our presidents; they all look to me at least 6 ft tall.
 Did Dukakis have a chance standing next to George H.W.
-Bush?( Note added in proof: it was Bush Sr. not Reagan who towered over Dukakis).
+Bush?( Note added in proof: it was Bush Sr., not Reagan who towered over Dukakis).
 The most pathetic picture was him standing in a big tank and donning a helmet that swallowed his head.
 Could there be a better statement of “look how short I am; vote for the tall guy”?

 Looking big and strong is not a product of our society, nor any other society.
-It has deep evolutionary roots, and our brains cannot help it but judge tall and muscular people as more formidable, and despite having similar qualifications as deserving of the most beautiful women, the most powerful positions, the highest incomes.
-Is this also the secret of the love affair between man and his gun?
+It has deep evolutionary roots, and our brains cannot help but judge tall and muscular people as more formidable, and despite having similar qualifications as deserving of the most beautiful women, the most powerful positions, the highest incomes.
+Is this also the secret of the love affair between a man and his gun?